Raynaud's Phenomenon (cont.)

 Symptoms of RP depend on the severity, frequency, and duration of the blood vessel spasm.
 Most patients with mild disease only notice skin discoloration upon cold exposure.
 They may also experience mild tingling and numbness of the involved digit(s) that will disappear once the color returns to normal.
 When the blood-vessel spasms become more sustained, the sensory nerves become irritated by the lack of oxygen and can cause pain in the involved digit(s).
 Rarely, poor oxygen supply to the tissue can cause the tips of the digits to ulcerate.
 Ulcerated digits can become infected.
 With continued lack of oxygen, gangrene of the digits can occur.

 Less common areas of the body that can be affected by RP include the nose, ears, and tongue.
 While these areas rarely develop ulcers, they can be associated with a sensation of numbness and pain.

 Patients with secondary RP can also have symptoms related to their underlying diseases.
-RP is the initial symptom of 70% of patients with scleroderma, a skin and joint disease.
+RP is the initial symptom of a majority of patients with scleroderma, a skin and joint disease.
 Other rheumatic diseases frequently associated with RP include systemic lupus erythematosus, rheumatoid arthritis, and Sjögren's syndrome.

 How is Raynaud's phenomenon diagnosed?